 N: You have many experiences in viticulture and winemaking in different countries and regions.
 How do you change your approach to these depending on the location?

-It is true that I have experiences in various countries and with different cultures.
+R: It’s true that I have experiences in various countries and with different cultures.
 I can simply adapt to different cultures, because I had a tough experience when I left Chile to live in Austria which has a completely different culture and language from Chile.
 I think I have learned there how to adapt to different cultures.
 There I also had the chance to work with people from different countries; from Italy, India, Germany, Turkey etc. And I realized that the first thing to do is to keep your mind open and to be more flexible.
 Not close your mind with the things that you know and you believe that are true, but let the other people express themselves and try to really understand what they want to tell you.
-It is not easy to adapt to each culture and people but if you leave your mind open and listen to the people, you can finally do it, and of course along with language skills.
+It’s not easy to adapt to each culture and people but if you leave your mind open and listen to the people, you can finally do it, and of course along with language skills.

-In case of wine and viticulture, also as the culture changes, the aim of production and the realities change, also the personnel.
+In the case of wine and viticulture, also as the culture changes, the aim of production and the realities change, also the personnel.
 The most important thing in this case is also keeping the mind open, and never forgetting that there are no recipes in winemaking.
 There are only realities and as professionals our job is to adapt to these realities to reach an objective that we put (or put by people who we are working for).
 Always keeping an open mind and trying to make the best of the things that you have is the key.
 I think we had success in different places because as we arrived in Mexico or in Chile we did not repeat everything they are doing in France.
 In my opinion that is the first mistake it could have been made.
 Because, the realities are different and we should adapt to them, as I was telling previously.

-All images © 2016 by Nedret Neslihan IVIT.
+All images © 2016 by Wines of Nesli.
 All rights reserved.